Conditional Simulation Using Diffusion Schr\"odinger Bridges: CDSB Improvements

-As a simple example, for image super-resolution we would like to obtain high-resolution image samples from a low-resolution image $Y=y$.
+As a simple example, consider obtaining super-resolution (SR) image samples from a low-resolution image $Y=y$.
 Assume that $y$ has been suitably upsampled to have the same dimensionality as $X$.
-In this case, the low-resolution image $y$ itself can serve as an approximate initialization for sampling $X_N$.
-A simple model for $\pref(x|y)$ is to take $\pref(x|y)=\vois(x;y,\sigma_{\textup{ref}}^{2} \Id)$.
-We can further take $\sigma_{\textup{ref}}^{2}=\rho \sigma_{x|y}^{2}$, where $\rho$ is a variance inflation parameter and $\sigma_{x|y}^{2}$ is an estimate of the conditional variance of $X$ given $Y$.
-Equivalently, $\sigma_{x|y}^{2}$ is the variance of $X-Y$ which can be estimated using training data.
-We will also explore other classes of conditional models for $\pref(x|y)$ in the experiments, such as neural network models and the Ensemble Kalman Filter.
+In this case, $y$ itself can serve as an approximate initialization for sampling $X_N$.
+A simple model is to take $\pref(x|y)=\vois(x;y,\sigma_{\textup{ref}}^{2} \Id)$ with $\sigma_{\textup{ref}}^{2}=\rho \sigma_{x|y}^{2}$, where $\rho$ is a variance inflation parameter and $\sigma_{x|y}^{2}$ is an estimate of the conditional variance of $X$ given $Y$.
+See Figure \ref{fig:csbdiagram} for an illustration.
+In our experiments, we also explore other $\pref(x|y)$ obtained using the Ensemble Kalman Filter (EnKF) as well as neural network models.